EmilHvitfeldt/smltar/docs/02_tokenization.md

 Notice how the words in the trigrams overlap so that the word "down" appears in the middle of the first trigram and beginning of the second trigram.
 N-gram tokenization slides along the text to create overlapping sets of tokens.

 It is important to choose the right value for `n` when using n-grams for the question we want to answer.
 Using unigrams is faster and more efficient, but we don't capture information about word order.
 Using a higher value for `n` keeps more information, but the vector space of tokens increases dramatically, corresponding to a reduction in token counts.
 A sensible starting point in most cases is three.
-However, if you don't have a large vocabulary in your dataset, consider starting at two instead of three and experimenting from there.
+However, if you don't have a large vocabulary in your data set, consider starting at two instead of three and experimenting from there.
 Figure \@ref(fig:ngramtokens) demonstrates how token frequency starts to decrease dramatically for trigrams and higher-order n-grams.

 <div class="figure" style="text-align: center">
 <img src="02_tokenization_files/figure-html/ngramtokens-1.png" alt="Using longer n-grams results in a higher number of unique tokens with fewer counts" width="672" />